What is Earned Wage Access?

-Have you ever thought that every day of the month (except payday) you have a stash of cash that you’ve theoretically already earned, but can’t spend because you’re only paid at the end of the month?
-It’s so ingrained in most people’s financial routine that they don’t even think about it anymore.
+Have you ever considered that midway through the month you have a stash of cash you’ve theoretically already earned but can’t spend because you’re only paid at the end of the month?
+It’s so ingrained in most people’s financial routines that they don’t even think about it.
 But what if it didn’t have to work that way?
-What if you could access at least part of your hard-earned wages early?
+What if employees could access at least part of their hard-earned wages early?

 A few startups are trying to make this happen, so employees who run into an unexpected expense have an affordable way to face it without going into high-cost debt.
-It’s generally referred to as a salary advance or earned wage access.
+It’s generally referred to as a salary advance or earned wage access (EWA).
+It’s not a new concept, but while 50 years ago it meant going cap-in-hand to your boss, now it can be a tech-driven process initiated and authorised in seconds by the employee themself.

 What’s in it for employees?

-Asking for a salary advance is normally way cheaper than the alternative, which is usually an expensive overdraft or payday loan.
+Asking for a salary advance is normally way cheaper than the alternative – which coud be an expensive overdraft or high-cost, short-term loan.

 What’s in it for employers?